PypNetty/Kytena/README.md

 ## Vision

-Kyra is an intelligent security orchestrator for Kubernetes that revolutionizes vulnerability management in cloud-native environments.
+Kytena is an intelligent security orchestrator for Kubernetes that revolutionizes vulnerability management in cloud-native environments.
 Its innovation lies in its unique ability to integrate business context into security decisions while maintaining robust defense against sophisticated attacks.

 ## The KnownRisk Concept